jinit24/TicTacToe/README.md

 Iterative deepening has a time limit of 1 second for each move.
 Other implementations don't have a limit on time.

+## Files ##
+1. algo.py - Contains the heart of the algorithm : alpha-beta pruning and the naive version.
+2. checks_counts.py - Contains the checking of board and generation of possible moves.
+(Similar states idea implemented in this)
+3. UI_elements.py - Contains the making of the board using curses and variable initialization for the same.
+4. Iterative_deepening.py and depth_limited_search.py - Contain the final move generation and adding time and depth limits.

 ## Alternate C++ File ##
 ### Now in Intermediate Ideas ###